-4. How could you improve the model of thewatershed?
+4. How could you improve the model of the watershed?

-LESSON 4 - SCHOOLYARD SYSTEM MODEL: Introduction to Water in the Schoolyard
+Introduction to Water in the Schoolyard

 In this lesson students develop a model of the schoolyard system by drawing and labeling the parts of the schoolyard and identify water inputs and outputs along with evidence of human impacts on the system.
 This model will be used again in Lesson 7: Research the Problem.